turingschool/backend-curriculum-site/module2/lessons/model_testing_in_sinatra.md

 ## Warmup

 1) Read [this](https://robots.thoughtbot.com/four-phase-test) Thoughtbot article about the four-phase test design.
-2) What did this look like in Minitest?
+2) Thinking about what you just read, what did this look like in Minitest?

 ## Lecture